-2) Do something silly.
+2. Do something silly.
 Where the “You Rock” jar works well for acknowledging big behaviors, this works well for small behaviors.
-We started doing “honesty high fives”, where every time our kids are honest about something , they get an “honesty high five.”
+We started doing “honesty high fives”, where every time our kids are honest about something; they get a “honesty high five.”
 Also, when one of the kids eats all of their veggies at dinner, we do a “veggie run” which is like the goal that soccer players do after scoring a goal.
 We run around the table once and yell “veggie run!”.

 3. Use songs.
 Songs about daughters growing up.
 We started using certain songs or changing the words to popular songs when our kids aren’t listening.
 For instance, when our kids don’t want to take a bath, we sing “We Like to Take Baths” to the tune of “We Like to Party” by the Venga Boys.
 Or, when we’re trying to talk and the kids aren’t listening, we use a song from our children’s preschool.
 It’s to the tune of “Frere Jacque” and the words are, “Eyes are watching, ears are listening, voices quiet, bodies calm.
 This is how we listen, this is how we listen when others talk when others talk.”

 4. Set-up Timers: This game is loved by both me and my kids.
 Anything I want them to do quickly, I shout out saying I’m setting the timer and off they are to finish their work.
 Be it their homework, cleaning up their rooms or simply finishing their meal on time.
 This also teaches them time management.
 One who wins gets a candy treat or becomes the speedy sonic for the day.